ptrkrysik/multi-rtl/README.md

 Preparation of RTL-SDR receivers
 ================================
 The prerequisite to use multi-rtl is having two or more RTL-SDR devices sharing common clock source.
-The simplest and cheapest way to achieve that is to use the hack invented by [Juha Vierinen](http://kaira.sgo.fi/2013/09/16-dual-channel-coherent-digital.html).
+The simplest and cheapest way to achieve that is to use the [clever hack](http://kaira.sgo.fi/2013/09/16-dual-channel-coherent-digital.html) invented by Juha Vierinen.
 In case that Juha's photos aren't clear enough look here [xxx]().

 If you need more than three channels use solution based on external clock and clock distribution circuitry like the one descibed by [YO3IIU](http://yo3iiu.ro/blog/?p=1450).